We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Portable ECG monitors can be useful for people who wish to monitor their heart health at home or when traveling.

-There are various brands that manufacture these types of devices.
+Various brands manufacture these types of devices.
 A person should check the features they offer and choose one that is most suitable for their needs.

 People should not use these devices to diagnose or treat a medical condition.
 If a person believes they may have a heart condition, they should contact a doctor as soon as possible.